juanjosegarciaripoll/emacs-build/README.md

 - Emacs ships with a `site-start.el` that activates the directories for MSYS2 extensions.
 - Only one branch of Emacs can be built.
 - emacs-build no longer uses log files.

+## v0.3.1

+- Emacs-build upgrades GNU TLS version to at least 3.7.0, to allow safe https to MELPA.